 - For mild infections, a course of antibiotics may help manage the infection without the need for more invasive procedures.

-Why Might You Consider Alternatives to a Root Canal?
+Why Might You Consider Alternatives to Root Canal?

 Some reasons that highlight the diverse factors that can lead someone to consider alternatives to root canal treatments are: